metio/ilo/docs/content/usage/argument-files.md

 $ ilo shell @default-shell openjdk:11
 ```

-The argument file used by `ilo` developers can be seen [here](https://github.com/metio/ilo/blob/master/.ilo.rc) and is used by simply calling `ilo` in the root of the project.
+The argument file used by `ilo` developers can be seen [here](https://github.com/metio/ilo/blob/master/.ilo.rc) and is used by simply calling `ilo` in the root of the project because its a [run command](../run-commands) file.